Ozzie Albies Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in MLB.
+- The Phillies pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.

-- The Phillies have the 24th-ranked team ERA across all league pitching staffs (4.66).
+- The Phillies have a 4.65 team ERA that ranks 24th among all league pitching staffs.

-- Phillies pitchers combine to surrender the eighth-fewest home runs in baseball (51 total, one per game).
+- The Phillies give up the ninth-fewest home runs in baseball (53 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.